What does the National CRC Monitoring Mechanism do?

 The Monitoring Mechanism provides advice on inter - preting the CRC and its child-oriented implemen - tation to policy-makers at the federal, Länder and local level, as well as the courts, the legal profession and civil society.
 The Monitoring Mechanism is also an advocate for children’s rights-based research.

 The United Nations’ Committee on the Rights of the Child expressed concern about the absence of a central body in Germany to monitor CRC implementation on several occasions since 1992; its most recent recommendation for the creation of such a body was issued in February 2014.

 Complying with this recommendation, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth charged the German Institute for Human Rights, which is Germany’s independent national human rights institution, to conduct this monitoring.
 The National CRC Monitoring Mechanism took up this work at the GIHR in August 2015.
 The initial schedule foresees a two-year development phase, to end in June 2017.

 The National CRC Monitoring Mechanism does not have the authority to investigate complaints or provide legal advice in individual cases – it does not act in an complain mechanism capacity.
 However, it does do its best to provide information about appropriate advising services.

-A total of five people work at the National CRC Monitoring Mechanism.
-Dominik Bär and Judith Feige serve as policy advisors at the National CRC Monitoring Mechanism.
-Paola Carega (deputising for Christine Weingarten) and Kerstin Krell are its public relations officers and Claudia Kittel is the head of the National CRC Monitoring Mechanism.
+A total of six people work at the National CRC Monitoring Mechanism.
+Judith Feige, Stephan Gerbig und Nerea González Méndez de Vigo serve as policy advisors at the National CRC Monitoring Mechanism.
+Kerstin Krell and Freda Wagner (as parental leave representation for Christine Weingarten) are its public relations officers and Claudia Kittel is the head of the National CRC Monitoring Mechanism.